henry701/tg-notify-deleted-messages/README.md

 Attachment media is currently not working and needs to be fixed.

-### Preload the history when the application starts

-If you want to support old messages, but you start this application after those messages were sent, in case those messages are deleted the application will be unable to notify you about them.

-Preloading old messages (limited by `MESSAGES_TTL_DAYS` environment variable) would fix this issue.

 ### Edits

 Currently the application stores only the first version of the message.